ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-09-13-weekly-assemblage-2015-week-37.md

 Tuesday, 2015-09-08, saw a [#critlib Twitter chat on information & migrant populations](http://critlib.org/information-and-migrant-populations/).
 Amiably—and admirably—moderated by Greg Bemb, this chat took a broad approach to considering the information and access needs of different migrant communities.
 Participants considered international migration, urbanization within a particular country, and students moving to a larger college town.

 Looking back at [the Storify](https://storify.com/violetbfox/critlib-9-8-2015) put together by Violet Fox, I'm struck at the degree to which the chat participants envisioned the role of libraries and library workers as *supporting* the agency and actions of migrants, rather than presuming that we or our various institutions bestow information upon others.
-It's perhaps an obvious stance, but that outlook of assistng and collaborating with library users seems vital to critical library praxis.
+It's perhaps an obvious stance, but that outlook of assisting and collaborating with library users seems vital to critical library praxis.

 ## Tor Exit Node Threatened at Kilton Public Library in Lebanon, NH